-Following an examination, analysis and evaluation of the relevant information, and applying the precautionary principle, it is the professional opinion of the authors of this report that there will be no adverse impacts (including cumulative and/or residual) on the integrity of any of relevant Natura 2000 sites, assuming the implementation of all mitigation/preventative measures as outlined.
+Following an examination, analysis, and evaluation of the relevant information, and applying the precautionary principle, it is the professional opinion of the author of this report that there will be no adverse impact on the integrity of any of relevant Natura 2000 sites, assuming the implementation of all mitigation/preventative measures as outlined

 Consequently, there will be no risk of adverse effects on Qualifying Interest habitats or species, nor the attainment of specific conservation objectives, either alone or in-combination with other plans or projects, for the relevant Natura 2000 sites.
 The ecological integrity of the Natura 2000 sites concerned (connected with qualifying interests for which the sites have been designated) will not be significantly impacted.

-5 References and Bibliography (not present in footnotes)
+5 References and Bibliography